bleu0-teem/web/README.md

 ## 🏁 Getting Started

-Follow these steps to get your BLUE16 Web instance up and running locally or on your server.
+Follow these steps to get your BLUE16 website instance up and running locally or on your server.

 ### Prerequisites